 Tonchan South, 131k - Thailand

-Tonchan South, 131k also known as Tongnang & Spring Camp – Thailand
+Tonchan South, 131k also known as Tongnang & Spring Camp – Thailand (the distance between the two Tonchan Camps is 9 kms)

 ‘D’ Force U Battalion worked here under the Command of Reg Newton who was known for his roaring even towards the Japs with whom he showed no fear.
 In fact he became known as ‘Roaring’ Reg.